chasethesky79/Clicks/README.md

 7) Also everytime the - 'npm run solution' is run, the resultset.json file gets overwritten with the result of the current run / execution.

 # To run the unit tests:
-Execute: 'npm run test' at the root of the project
+Run: 'npm run test' at the root of the project which will run all the jest unit tests and produce console output of the test result.
+Tests have been added to cover pretty much all possible positive scenarios and error condition(s).

 NOTE: A sample resultset output json file (resultset.json) has been included for reference.